-- Only those staff who meet training regulation standards will be allowed to participate in restraint and restrictive intervention with students. - All interventions will be recorded and held centrally.
+- Only those staff who meet training regulation standards will be allowed to participate in restraint and restrictive intervention with students, unless there is a particular immediate and real risk of injury or harm to any person by staff not using a physical intervention to prevent this and protect the person, people or themselves. - All interventions will be recorded and held centrally.
 Reporting staff will be expected to complete the electronic or paper record on the day of the incident. - Restraint and restrictive interventions will be analysed monthly at an academy level and termly analysis reported to ELT (Executive Leadership Team). - As far as is reasonably possible, internal exclusion will be used for those infringements of the discipline system that cannot be dealt with by lesser sanctions. - Suspension from an academy will take place only in accordance with Trust policy and procedure.
 Suspension should be used only where lesser sanctions have proved ineffective or the seriousness of the individual incident warrants it. - Wherever possible, restorative practice should be used in the aftermath of a restraint and restrictive intervention.